Blackpool Tower: Tower Circus

 The Tower Circus is positioned at the base of the tower, between its four legs.
 The circus first opened to the public on 14 May 1894, when admission was from 6d, and has not missed a season since.

 The present interior was designed by Frank Matcham and was completed in 1900.

 The circus ring can be lowered into a pool of water and holds 42000 impgal at a depth of up to 4 ft 6 in, which allows for Grand Finales with Dancing Fountains.
 The Tower Circus is one of four left in the world that can do this.

 The clown Charlie Cairoli appeared at the tower for 39 years.
 Well-known British ringmaster Norman Barrett worked the ring for 25 years, while Henry Lytton Jr. was Ringmaster here from 1954 to 1965.
 The current resident clowns are Mooky the Clown and his brother Mr Boo.

 Animals appeared in the circus until 1990.
 It was planned to close the circus at the end of the 1990 season and replace it with an animatronic attraction.
 Public opinion and the fact the animatronics were not ready meant that the circus continued.
 Since 1992, the circus has been produced and directed by the Endresz family.

-The Blackpool Tower Dungeons
+The Blackpool Tower Dungeon

 The Blackpool Tower Dungeon is an attraction franchised from Merlin Entertainments.
 Opened in 2011, it incorporates elements of history with fear, and shows based on gallows humour.
 It also features "Drop Dead", a 26 ft drop tower that simulates being executed by hanging.
 As an addition to the Dungeon brand Merlin introduced the first ever Dungeon themed Escape Room in 2017.